-- Add the cubed, cold butter to the flour mixture and combine using two forks, or a pastry blender, until the butter is the size of small peas.
+Add the butter to the flour mixture and combine using two forks or a pastry blender until the butter is the size of small peas.
 You can also use a food processor to combine the ingredients as well.

 Pour the buttermilk over the flour and butter mixture and stir with a spatula to combine until it becomes a soft dough.
 Be careful not to overwork the dough.
 The less it is mixed up, the more tender the dumplings will be.